 Students are encouraged to choose and make contact with their own preferred internship provider.
-Once contact has been made, a referral latter can be requested to be sent to the host organization.
+Once contact has been made, a referral letter can be requested to be sent to the host organization.

-Once the activity statement is approved by the host organisation, a CONFIRMATION letter will be sent to both student and host organisation and the activity can proceed.
+Once the activity statement is approved by the host organisation, a CONFIRMATION letter will be sent to both the student and the host organisation and the activity can proceed.

 Students are required to: